LeoH1310/HeRoSorter/README.md

 # HeRoSorter

-.NET Windows Forms Application written in C# for autmated sorting of video files.
+.NET Windows Forms Application written in C# for automated sorting of video files.